 I may have to take that back, because “Nezpiqué” really rocks, too, with loping drums and highly distorted guitars behind Michot’s fiddle.
 He fairly wails out the verses, which set forth the words of a Cajun man rejected by a girl: “Oh it doesn’t matter little girl / That you’re abandoning me / I’m cruising the Bayou Nezpiqué.”

-All I can add is, play this one LOUD, and prepare to have your mind blown.
+All I can add is, play this album LOUD, and prepare to have your mind blown.

 (Rice Pump Records, 2017)